Victor Denisov: Career

 In 1967 Denisov graduated from MGU having majored in the three following disciplines: Russian as a foreign language, English and foreign literature.
 From 1967 to 1968 he worked as a reader at the Intourist – the only foreign tourist organization in the USSR of the 60s.
 From 1968 to 1970 he taught Russian as a foreign language at the preparatory department of MGU, and from 1970 to 1975 – at the Russian department of Patrice Lumumba Peoples' Friendship University.
 From 1977 to 1982 Denisov lectured on foreign literature at the Maurice Thorez Moscow State Pedagogical Institute of Foreign Languages.

 From 1978 to 1990 Denisov served as a literary consultant, a senior academic editor of the Progress Publishers – Soviet Union's main publishing house for literature in foreign languages.
 Denisov was in charge of studying and analyzing the Anglophone book market abroad; he selected books for purchase and wrote reviews for books published by Penguin Books, Pan Books, Granada Publishing and the Scottish printing company William Collins, Sons.
-It was thanks to V. Denisov's involvement that the Russian book market first saw the original works of Samuel Beckett, Saul Bellow, Ray Bradbury, Anthony Burgess, Graham Greene, Aldous Huxley, James Joyce, D.H.
-Lawrence, Somerset Maugham, George Orwell, J.B.
-Priestly, Peter Ustinov, Gore Vidal, Kurt Vonnegut, Evelyn Waugh, Oscar Wilde, Tennessee Williams and many others.
+It was thanks to V. Denisov's involvement that the Russian book market first saw the original works of Samuel Beckett, Saul Bellow, Ray Bradbury, Anthony Burgess, Graham Greene, Aldous Huxley, James Joyce, D. H. Lawrence, Somerset Maugham, George Orwell, J. B. Priestley, Peter Ustinov, Gore Vidal, Kurt Vonnegut, Evelyn Waugh, Oscar Wilde, Tennessee Williams and many others.

 From 1992 to 1996 Denisov worked as the literary director assistant at the «Laboratory» Drama Theater (Moscow).
 From 1997 to 1999 he served as the deputy of the Theater Messenger's editor-in-chief.

 From 2002 onwards Victor Denisov is engaged exclusively in the writing of plays.